Mumbai – Bhavnagar – Palitana – Lothal – Ahmedabad – Hyderabad – Gulbarga – Bijapur – Badami – Hospet – Hampi – Hospet – Goa

-In the morning visit Lothal: Archaeological ruins of the 2400-1600 BC Indus valley citadels with dockyard acropolis, bead factory and a site museum.
+On the fourth day of Ancient Civilisations Tour, In the morning visit Lothal: Archaeological ruins of the 2400-1600 BC Indus valley citadels with dockyard acropolis, bead factory and a site museum.
 The city that stood here 4500 yrs ago is clearly related to the Indus valley cities of Mohenjo-Daro & Harappa, both in Pakistan.
 It has the same neatly laid-out street pattern, the same carefully assembled brickwork & the same scientific drainage system.
 Thereafter drive to Ahmedabad (200 Kms/4 hrs)

 Morning enjoy the walking tour of Old Ahmedabad, havelis streets shops etc. Afternoon excursion to Adlaj 20 Kms from Ahmedabad is a unique & characteristic design of a step well, built in late 15th century.

 Morning transfer to Airport to fly Hyderabad.
 Reach Hyderabad.
 In the afternoon, proceed for the excursion to Golconda.
 The ancient fort of Golconda, 10 Kms west of Hyderabad, stands on the summit of a conical hill encircled by a granite wall with 76 bastions.
 The famous diamond Kohinoor is believed to have come from Golconda.